 My woodwork grew out of a lifelong love of trees, something that must have begun with my childhood experiences playing in the Australian bush.
 The trees were always there and their scent, shade and quiet presence can still transport me to the past.
 I believe we must not destroy pristine forests, so I no longer use rare timbers.
 Trees do die and can be replaced, so we can make wonderful things from wood as long as we take care not to leave the environment poorer.
-The average woodworker uses less wood in a lifetime of creativity than a large newspaper uses in one day.
+I am sure I will use less wood in my life than a large newspaper uses in one day.

 While I love to make simple shapes based on classical work, I also like to have fun and I enjoy breaking rules.
 It’s very satisfying to challenge conventional rules.